mitjafelicijan/mitjafelicijan.com/content/posts/2022-10-06- state-of-web-technologies-in-year-2022.md

 I have also noticed that people who criticize Tailwind the most never actually used it in a real project that has a long lifetime with plenty of changes that will happen in the future.

 But you know, whatever floats your boat!

+## Code maintainability

+Somehow, people also stopped talking about maintenance.
+If you constantly try to catch the latest and greatest train, you are by that logic always trying new things.
+Which is a good thing if you want to learn about technologies and try them.
+But for the production environment, you have to have a stable stack that doesn’t change every 6 months.

+You can lock dependencies for sure.
+Nevertheless, the hype train moves along anyway.
+And the mindset this breads goes against locking the code.
+These bleeding-edge rolling release cycle is not helping.
+That is why enterprise solutions usually look down on these popular stacks and only do bare minimum to appear hip and cool.

+With that said, I still think that progress is good, but should be taken with a grain of salt.
+If your project is something that should be built once and then rarely updated, going with the latest stack is a possible way to go.
+But, if you are working on a project that lasts for years, you should probably approach it with some level of caution.
+Web development is often times too volatile.

 ## Web development has a marketing issue